 Operated by a single organization, a private cloud is a model of cloud computing that has a distinct and secure cloud-based environment.
 Private clouds ensure their security by giving access only to connections made from one organization’s firewall, dedicated leased lines, and on-site internal hosting.
 However, take note that the costs are usually high when using a private cloud as the hardware has to be updated occasionally and security has to be kept in place.

 Type No. 6: Public Cloud

 In this type of cloud computing service, the cloud provider makes resources available to the public through the internet.
-While the resources vary depending on the provider, it usually includes storage capabilities, applications or virtual machines.
+While the resources vary depending on the provider, it usually includes storage capabilities, applications, or virtual machines.
 Some public cloud services are free of charge while some others use a subscription or a pay-per-usage model.
-Providers have specialized security staff that automates security functions and monitor the system for any issues.
+Providers have specialized security staff that automates security functions and monitors the system for any issues.
 Strict policies are being employed in public clouds to ensure that the user’s data will not be accessed by other cloud tenants.

 Type No. 7: Hybrid Cloud